 Tips to help manage social anxiety

 1. Plan out small steps to practice gradual exposure to anxiety-provoking social situations.
 Some individuals with social anxiety feel that they must either turn down an invitation or be present for the entirety of the event.
-If attending social gatherings is something that is anxiety provoking for you, breaking that up into steps could look like: Step 1: accepting an invitation, step 2: plan an amount of time that you will stay, step 3: follow through on time limit, step 4: increase the amount of time spent at next invitation gradually.
+If attending social gatherings is something that is anxiety provoking for you, breaking that up into steps could look like this: Step 1: accepting an invitation, step 2: plan an amount of time that you will stay, step 3: follow through on time limit, step 4: increase the amount of time spent at next invitation gradually.

 2. Engage in breathing exercises when overwhelmed.
 There are lots of different guided breathing exercises available online.
 Next time you find yourself overwhelmed in social situations try to excuse yourself and follow a breathing exercise.
 One of our clinicians Betsy Ezell, often recommends the app “Breathwrk: Breathing Exercises”.

 3. Try progressive muscle relaxation exercises.
-Muscle tension is the body’s natural response to anxiety provoking situations.
+Muscle tension is the body’s natural response to anxiety-provoking situations.
 Following a PMR a guided video online can help block a stress response.

-5. Practice thought stopping and replacing with more helpful thoughts when overthinking.
+5. Practice thought-stopping and replacing with more helpful thoughts when overthinking.

 6. If you're still struggling with managing social anxiety search for a counselor that you feel might be a good fit for you.

 Signs you should seek help for your social anxiety